 Skip the Maintenance

 Trimming the hedges, replacing the carpet, and fixing a leaky roof; owning a home comes with upkeep and repairs, both big and small.
 When those things need to be taken care of, one of the pros of renting is that someone else is responsible for making repairs.
-The helpful staff at Serena Vista Apartments are trained and certified to make repairs, and we’ll get to work the minute you call for help.
+The helpful staff at Serena Vista Apartments are trained and certified to make repairs, and they’ll work to get things back in shape.
 You can count on your home being well maintained and in good repair, all thanks to the work of somebody besides you.

 Pay Lower Expenses